FernandaFranco/225-object-oriented-javascript/notes.md

 - Parent object context

 - The context of a function/method is it's immediate parent?
 No reference to the 'grandparent' with 'this'?
+YEP

 - only methods (properties whose values are functions) have access to 'this'?
+YES

 Mutating Objects

 - Functions can alter the content of Objects passed in as arguments: side effect.
 Any other code that references that Object sees those same changes.

 - A Function can't change the value of a variable that it received as an argument.
-But it can mutate the original object the variable references, if it is a mutable object.
+But it can mutate the original object the variable references, if it is a mutable value like object.

 Stack vs Heap